How does a FluxTone Attenuator Speaker preserve your tone?

-A FluxTone product is neither an Effect or a Gimmick.
+A FluxTone attenuator speaker is neither an Effect or a Gimmick.
 It does what it does because the laws of physics dictate its behavior.
 It actually works the way you have always wanted a “Master Volume Control” to work!
 This scientific reality is why we can offer a Money Back Guarantee.
 If ever the speaker should fail for any reason other than abuse…it is guaranteed for life of the original ownership.

 Soon after electric guitars were invented, players discovered that if you turn up your amplifier all the way, not only did it distort your sound, but it added some other “pleasant” tones that were in harmony with what you were playing, (crunch).
 After some fiddling, adjusting and testing, a perfect “tone” was soon belting out of the speaker!